tapa8728/Calendar-bars/README.md

    - This function is used to create a date range given the `start` and `end` dates.

 ### Front-end documentation
-The **timeseries.html** file contains the HTML, Javascript and CSS code for rendering the graphs.
+The **timeseries.html** file contains the HTML, Javascript(`amcharts/amcharts.js`, `amcharts/serial.js`,`amcharts/plugins/dataloader/dataloader.js`), JQuery and CSS(`bootstrap`) code for rendering the graphs.
+Using the `configTempate` variable, a template for the timeseries charts is created and reused while creating the charts in the `ready` function. the `dataLoader` plugin allows loading of external JSON files.
+Each chart renders the data for that specific year.
+Each chart is basically renderend into its own `<div>` element.
+For adding a chart for future years, simply create another chart in `Amcharts.ready()` that loads the JSON file for that year and a new `<div>` for it.

 ## Timeseries Visualization
 Yearly mouse-wheel enabled zoomable charts with interactive legend and smooth animation.